-Beyond bike ECU Tuning: we are a DynoJet Power Vision Certified Tuning Center and we have developed a Remote Tuning Service for Harley-Davidson engines for those with a Power Vision or a Screamin’ Eagle Super Tuner who cannot come to the Tuning Center.
+As an official DynoJet Tuning Center, in addition to Dyno Tuning, we have developed a Remote Tuning service for Harley-Davidson engines for owners Power Vision or Screamin’ Eagle Super Tuner who cannot come to our Tuning Center.

 We prefer not to sell maps because the result could disappoint.
-We have instead developed methods to provide a service with excellent results even for those who cannot reach the garage.
+We have instead developed methods to provide a service with excellent results even for those who cannot reach our garage.

 There’s a slew of common prejudices against tuning our motorcycle engines, especially those put forward by the incompetent or biased.
 To quote a few: “it breaks your bike”, “the guaranty is no longer valid”, “it’s useless”, “have you ever gone faster than 120 km/h with your Harley?”, “do you ever race on a track?”